UsabilityEngineering/ShowSpotter/phase1/README.md

 #### Curtis Figgins   Rowelle Marino   Luis Orozco

+## Executive Summary - Show Spotter Study

+* Investigated user experiences with streaming services to identify how to improve the process of finding shows.

+* * Gathered data to help us figure out current problems in UI and discoverability of shows

+* * Creation of a website to guide users through UI or to allow them to search for certain shows, returning up-to-date info on where the show is currently streaming.

+* Online Questionnaire of our class (n = 17) for quantitative data on how people use streaming services.

+* Interviews of our class (n = 4) for qualitative data for unique experiences of using streaming services.

+* Personas and scenarios

+* * Mike, 21, a college student who spends their evenings streaming shows after long days of class

+* * Sarah, 27, a homemaker with a child.
+When their child is asleep, they like to stream reality shows or watch cable.

+* * Albert, 76, retired.
+Enjoys streaming nostalgic shows with his wife, but is not very tech savvy.

 ## Methods

 _Survey_: We chose surveys as one of our methods because it allows us to get lots of quantitative data easily.
 We can use them to get information about what streaming services people currently use and how they use them. n = 17

-Interview: Interviews allow us to ask questions that give us more in-depth answers that can be unique to each individual person and their experiences.
+_Interview_: Interviews allow us to ask questions that give us more in-depth answers that can be unique to each individual person and their experiences.
 This may bring up data that we wouldn’t normally get through just survey questions. n = 4